PalmioTech/PalmioTech/README.md

 - 🔭 I'm working on a team project, planning a crypto exchange mobile app called **FraRaFeSi Exchange** .

-- 🗂️ In my portfolio there is my latest project always presented with the team where we emulated the **XBox** website
+- 🗂️ In my portfolio there are my latest projects always presented with the team where we emulated the **XBox** site and the **PeterFell** site

 - 🧑‍💻 I’m currently learning **HTML, CSS, Javascript and React** with Develhope